opensearch-project/security/DEVELOPER_GUIDE.md

 ## Running integration tests

-Locally these can be run with `./gradlew test` with detailed results being avaliable at `${project-root}/build/reports/tests/test/index.html`, or run through an IDEs JUnit test runner.
+Locally these can be run with `./gradlew test` with detailed results being available at `${project-root}/build/reports/tests/test/index.html`.
+You can also run tests through an IDEs JUnit test runner.

 Integration tests are automatically run on all pull requests for all supported versions of the JDK.
 These must pass for change(s) to be merged.
-Detailed logs of these test results are avaliable by going to the GitHub action workflow's summary view and downloading the associated jdk version run of the tests, after extracting this file onto your local machine integration tests results are at `./tests/tests/index.html`.
+Detailed logs of these test results are available by going to the GitHub Actions workflow summary view and downloading the workflow run of the tests.
+If you see multiple tests listed with different JDK versions, you can download the version with whichever JDK you are interested in.
+After extracting the test file on your local machine, integration tests results can be found at `./tests/tests/index.html`.

 ### Bulk test runs

-To collect reliability data on test runs there is a manual GitHub action workflow called `Bulk Integration Test`.
+To collect reliability data on test runs, there is a manual GitHub action workflow called `Bulk Integration Test`.
 The workflow is started for a branch on this project or in a fork by going to [GitHub action workflows](https://github.com/opensearch-project/security/actions/workflows/integration-tests.yml) and selecting `Run Workflow`.

 ### Checkstyle Violations

-Checkstyle enforced several rules within this codebase.
-Sometimes exceptions will be necessary for components that are set for deprecation but the new version is unavailable.
-There are two formats of suppression that can be used when dealing with violations of this nature, one for disabling a single rule, or another for disabling all rules - its best to be as specific as possible.
+Checkstyle enforces several rules within this codebase.
+Sometimes it will be necessary for exceptions to be made when dealing with components that are set for deprecation.
+This can happen when the new version of a deprecation-path component is unavailable.
+There are two formats of suppression that can be used when dealing with violations of this nature, one for disabling a single rule, or another for disabling all rules.
+It is best to only disable specific rules when possible.

 *Execute Checkstyle*
 ```